JetBrains/lm-astronomy/README.md

 Both `object_type` and `event_type` are enums, which are predefined and can be accessed on the API documentation.

 `object_name_or_coordinates` allows you to search either by the name of the object or by the event ID.
-You may also use coordinates in a format compatible with `astropy.coordinates.SkyCoord.` If you provide coordinates, you can also specify a radius to search for messages that mention coordinates within that radius.
+You may also use coordinates in a format compatible with `astropy.coordinates.SkyCoord`.
+If you provide coordinates, you can also specify a radius to search for messages that mention coordinates within that radius.

 `messenger_type` refers to the type of messenger.
 There are 4 types you can filter